-- 11. There are specific health and welfare concerns that arise in the context of commercial third party sales that could be addressed through the proposed ban.
-The proposed ban on third party sales may reduce the activity of unscrupulous breeders and large-scale suppliers such as puppy farmers who have given minimal regard to the health and welfare of the puppies or kittens often intended for sale to pet dealers and pet shops who sell on to the wider public.
-However, it is important to avoid oversimplification when considering how larger, licensed, breeding establishments address the health and welfare needs of the pets in their care, recognising that welfare outcomes are not solely dependent on the type or size of different breeding establishments.
-High health status, high welfare puppies and kittens require appropriate opportunities for socialisation, appropriate preventive healthcare regimes and musculoskeletal development in appropriate early life environments, which some larger-scale licensed establishments may be able to provide. - 12.
-A ban on third party sales, if adequately resourced and properly enforced, could also encourage more responsible purchasing behaviours.
-It would increase the opportunities to follow Government advice to see puppies and kittens with their mother and to foster a better understanding of the provenance of animals, as well as opportunities for breeders to demonstrate how they have met the welfare requirements of the puppies/kittens in their care e.g. through the BVA/AWF/RSPCA Puppy Contract.
-We hope that in turn this would have a positive impact and drive up welfare standards overall. - 13.
-However, a ban on third party sales must not be considered in isolation.
+- 17. However, a ban on third party sales must not be considered in isolation.
 This measure must be part of a holistic approach which considers a suite of measures that would address the complexity of the issues relating to sales of puppies and kittens.
 This should cover legislation encompassing all sources of supply and demand, including advertising, sales conducted on social media, illegal imports and ideally, should be supported by an understanding of customer demand and pet purchasing behaviours.
-In addition, we would recommend that anyone breeding from a dog or cat is required to register with their local authority and ensure appropriate animal identification e.g. microchipping.
-Such an approach would reduce the risk of any unintended consequences and ensure that significant numbers of puppy and kitten sales are not driven underground. - 14.
+In addition, we would recommend that anyone breeding from a dog or cat is required to register with their local authority and ensure appropriate animal identification e.g. microchipping of the breeding animal if applicable.
+Such an approach would reduce the risk of any unintended consequences and ensure that significant numbers of puppy and kitten sales are not driven underground. - 18.
 We strongly supported The Animal Welfare (Breeding of Dogs) (Wales) Regulations 2014, which were a big step towards addressing issues with puppy farming and improving dog breeding.
 More recently, we strongly supported The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018, which go a considerable way to modernising the regulation of pet breeding, sales and other pet-related activities licensed by local authorities in England.
 We would support implementation of similar legislation in Wales.